johtela/LiterateCS/Introduction.md

 you are solving.
 You have to be able to verbally describe how your code works.
 If that seems like a hard task, it is a clear sign that your code needs improvement.

-By calling `csweave` a literate programming tool instead of a "documentation generation tool" as the Wikipedia article suggests, we are taking a standpoint that literate programming has evolved from its origins, and practicing it with modern programming languages requires abandoning some of its premises.
+By calling LiterateCS a literate programming tool instead of a "documentation generation tool" as the Wikipedia article suggests, we are taking a standpoint that literate programming has evolved from its origins, and practicing it with modern programming languages requires abandoning some of its premises.
 Being a purist hardly helps getting more people to use